Browse By Age

 LMH is beautifully situated on Norham Gardens, a short walk from Oxford City Centre.
 It has spacious grounds and gardens, and is situated adjacent to the University Parks.

-Students will be accommodated in twin rooms which are typical student bedrooms.
-The majority of bedrooms are fitted with en suite bathrooms, however some bedrooms share one bathroom between four.
+Students will be accommodated in single or twin rooms which are typical student bedrooms - please note that we are unable to accept requests for particular room types.
+Some bedrooms are fitted with en suite bathrooms; however, for other bedrooms, bathrooms are shared.
 Male and female students will be separated by corridor and/or staircases.

 A three-course dinner is provided daily in the College dining hall.
 Students can also make use of a traditional common room and beautiful gardens.